feaselkl/ML-Services-In-Production/PITCHME.md

 ### File Cleanup

 Temporary data for ML Services runs are stored in an Extensibility Data folder.
-For 2019, it is in `C:\SQL-MSSQLSERVER-ExtensibilityData\AppContainer[0-20]`

-For 2017, it is in `%PROGRAMFILES%\MSSQL14.MSSQLSERVER\MSSQL\ ExtensibilityData\MSSQLSERVER[00-20]` by default.
+For 2016-2017, it is in `%PROGRAMFILES%\MSSQL14.MSSQLSERVER\MSSQL\ ExtensibilityData\MSSQLSERVER[00-20]` by default.
 Each run creates a subfolder in one of the container folders.

 ---?image=presentation/assets/background/time.jpg&size=cover&opacity=20

 ### File Cleanup

-When you restart the Launchpad service, it deletes these subfolders, but if you have huge numbers of them, the delete operation may not finish in time for the service to restart.
-We have a scheduled task which runs occasionally and deletes the subfolders when they are more than a day old.
-Once an ML Services task is complete, it no longer needs anything in this subfolder so they are safe to delete.
+When you restart the Launchpad service, it deletes these subfolders, but if you have huge numbers of them on 2016 and 2017, the delete operation may not finish in time for the service to restart.

+Once an ML Services task is complete, it no longer needs anything in this subfolder so they are safe to delete, so you can create a scheduled task to clean these regularly.

 ---